-Charles had agreed to reduce episcopal authority so much, that it would no longer have been of any service to support the crown; and this sacrifice of his own interest he was willing to make, in order to obtain public peace and tranquillity.
-But he could not consent entirely to abolish an order, which he esteemed as essential to the being of a christian church, as his scotch subjects thought it incompatible with that sacred institution.
-The narrowness of mind, if we would be impartial, we must either blame or excuse equally on both sides; and thereby anticipate, by a little resection, that judgment, which time, by introducing new subjects of controversy, will undoubtedly render quite samiliar to posterity.
+CHARLES had agreed to reduce episcopal authority so much, that it would no longer have been of any service to support the crown; and this sacrifice of his own interest he was willing to make, in order to obtain public peace and tranquillity.
+But he could not consent entirely to abolish an order, which he esteemed as essential to the being of a christian church, as his Scotch subjects thought it incompatible with that sacred institution.
+This narrowness of mind, if we would be impartial, we must either blame or excuse equally on both sides; and thereby anticipate, by a little reslection, that judgment, which time, by introducing new superstitions, will undoubtedly render quite familiar to posterity.

-So great was Charles's aversion to violent and sanguinary measures, and so strong his affection to his native kingdom, that, it is probable, the contest in his breast would be nearly equal between these laudable passions, and his attachment to the hierarchy.
-The latter affection, however, prevailed for the time, and made him hasten those military preparations, which he had projected for subduing the refractory spirit of the Scotch nation.
-By regular oeconomy, he had not only payed all the debts contracted during the Spanish and French wars; but had amassed a sum of 200,000 pounds, which he reserved for any sudden exigency.
-The Queen had great interest with the catholics, both from the sympathy of religion, and from the savours and indulgences, which she had been able to procure them.
-She now employed her credit, and persuaded them, that it was reasonable to give large contributions, as a mark of their duty to the King, during this urgent necessity.
-A considerable supply was gained by this means; to the great scandal of the puritans, who were mightily offended at seeing the King on fuch good terms with the papifts, and repined, that others should give what Chap IV. they themselves were disposed to refuse him.
+So great was Charles's aversion to violent and fanguinary measures, and so strong his affection to his native kingdom, that, it is probable, the contest in his breast would be nearly equal betwixt these laudable passions, and his attachment to the hierarchy.
+The latter affection, however, prevailed for the time, and made him hasten those military preparations, which he had projected for subduing the refractory spirits of the Scotch nation.
+By regular oeconomy, he had not only payed all the debts contracted during the Spanish and French wars; but had amassed a sum of 200,000 pound, which he reserved for any sudden exigency.
+The Queen had great interest with the catholics, both from the sympathy of religion, and from the favors and indulgences, which she had been able to procure them.
+She now employed her credit, and perfuaded them, that it was reafonable to give large contributions, as a mark of their duty to the King, during this urgent necessity.
+A considerable supply was gained by this means, to the great scandal of the puritans, who were mightily offended at seeing the King on fuch good terms with the papifts, and repined, that others should give what they themselves were disposed to refuse him.

-CHARLES'S fleet was formidable and well supplied.
-Having put 5000 landforces on board, he entrusted it to the Marquess of Hamilton, who had orders to fail to the frith of Forth, and to cause a diversion in the forces of the malecontents.
+Charles's fleet was formidable and well supplied.
+Having put 5000 land-forces on board, he entrusted it to the Marquis of Hamilton, who had orders to sail to the frith of Forth, and to cause a diversion in the forces of the malecontents.
 An army was levied of near 20,000 foot, and above 3000 horse, and was put under the command of the Earl of Arundel, a Nobleman of great family, but celebrated neither for military nor political abilities.
-The Earl of Essex, a man of strict honour, and extremely popular, especially among the soldiery, was appointed lieutenant-general: The Earl of Holland was general of the horse.
-The King himself joined the army, and he summoned all the peers of England to attend him.
-The whole had the appearance of a splendid court, 29th of May. rather that of a military armament; and in this situation, carrying more show than real force with it, the camp arrived at Berwick.
+The Earl of Essex, a man of strict honor, and extremely popular, especially among the soldiery, was appointed lieutenant-general: The Earl of Holland was general of the horse.